About Dry Drayton

 Hobbies can be a rare migrant at this point in the year.

 Mammals Muntjac deer can often be seen on the road verge between Madingley and Dry Drayton.
 Foxes are more often smelt than seen, but there have been past sightings of young cubs in the village gardens this month.
 Badgers are here, but a rarer sight.
 Squirrels are much in evidence.
+A small number of black mutations of the grey squirrel can be seen in the village.

 Dry Drayton Nature Notes for: January | February | March | April | May | June | July | August | September | October | November | December